Sampling in Software Engineering Research: A Critical Review and Guidelines: Method

 Some papers clearly stated the sampling technique, for example: \begin{enumerate} \item ``We invited 739 developers, via e-mail using convenience sampling'' (P35). \item ``From the top 500 projects, we sampled 30 projects uniformly at random'' (P43). \item ``We used stratified sampling to identify potential interviewees'' (P56). \end{enumerate} However, many papers did not clearly explain their sampling technique (specifics below).
 We therefore had to infer the sampling technique from the text.
 For example, we inferred purposive sampling from the statement: ``We prepared ... buggy code ... and asked workers to describe how to fix it.
 Only those who passed this qualifying test could proceed to our debugging tasks'' (P92).

 The first author marked ambiguous cases for review by the second author, and these were classified by consensus.
 For each ambiguous case, we developed a decision rule to guide future classifications (decision rules are included in our replication pack).
+We did this in a continuous way, analyzing and resolving ambiguity as we went.

 The most important decision rule was to code studies where authors applied certain filtering criteria such as popularity of a project or experience of a developer as \emph{purposive samples}.
 Another important rule was to use the code \emph{sub-sample} to indicate when authors derived a new sample based on a previously introduced one (e.g. selecting developers who were active in projects that had been sampled before).
 A third rule was to classify studies based on dominant methodology.
 A study that was predominately quantitative with a small qualitative component, for instance, was coded as quantitative.
 For articles reporting multiple studies where some methods were primarily quantitative and others primarily qualitative, we captured both using a separate row for each study.